-Name some of the states of India where "slash and burn" farming is practised?

-areas with high population density on land.
+• Name some of the states of India where "slash and burn" farming is practised? areas with high population density on land.
 It is labour intensive farming, where high doses of biochemical inputs and irrigation are used for obtaining higher production.

 Commercial Farming: The main characteristic of this type of farming is the use of higher doses of modern inputs, for example High Yielding Variety (HYV) seeds, chemical fertilisers, insecticides and pesticides in order to obtain higher productivity.
-The degree of commercialisation of agriculture varies from commercial farming.
+The degree of commercialisation of agriculture varies from one region to another.
+For example, rice is a commercial crop in Haryana and Punjab, but in Odisha, it is a subsistence crop.
+Plantation is also a type of commercial farming.
 In this type of farming, a single crop is grown on a large area.
 In India, tea, coffee, rubber, sugarcane, banana, etc. are important plantation crops.